 \begin{footnotesize}

-A new concept of solution to the solar neutrino problem, which is based on a hypothesis about the existence of semiweak interaction of electron neutrinos with nucleons mediated by exchange of massless pseudoscalar bosons, is proposed.
+A new concept is proposed to solve the solar neutrino problem, that is based on a hypothesis about the existence of semi-weak interaction of electron neutrinos with nucleons mediated by massless pseudoscalar bosons.
 Owing to about 10 collisions of a solar neutrino with nucleons of the Sun, the fluxes of left- and right-handed solar neutrinos at the Earth surface are approximately equal, and their spectrum is changed in comparison with the one at the production moment.
-The postulated model with one free parameter provides a good agreement between the calculated and experimental characteristics of the processes with solar neutrinos: ${}^{37}{\rm Cl} \rightarrow {}^{37}{\rm Ar}$, ${}^{71}{\rm Ga} \rightarrow {}^{71}{\rm Ge}$, $\nu_{e} e^{-}\rightarrow \nu_{e} e^{-}$, and $\nu_{e}D \rightarrow e^{-}pp$. \end{footnotesize}
+The postulated model with one free parameter provides a good agreement between the calculated and experimental characteristics of the processes with solar neutrinos: ${}^{37}{\rm Cl} \rightarrow {}^{37}{\rm Ar}$, ${}^{71}{\rm Ga} \rightarrow {}^{71}{\rm Ge}$, $\nu_{e} e^{-}\rightarrow \nu_{e} e^{-}$, and $\nu_{e}D \rightarrow e^{-}pp$.